doyousketch2/KivyAtlasGenerator/README.md

 To be used with my other project, KivyTileMapper
 https://github.com/doyousketch2/KivyTileMapper

 First you'll need Python.
-Linux and OSX users should be fine as-is.
+Linux and OSX users should be fine.
-Win users might need to download it from their website
+Windows users might need to download it from their website
 https://www.python.org/downloads/

 I used v3.4.2 to create this, so version 3 or higher is recommended.